buildbot/buildbot/master/docs/manual/configuration/configurators.rst

 ``logHorizon``
     a ``timedelta`` object describing the minimum time for which the log data should be maintained

+``buildersLogHorizon``
+    a ``timedelta`` object describing the minimum time for which the log data should be maintained for each specified builder

 ``hour``, ``dayOfWeek``, ...
     Arguments given to the :bb:sched:`Nightly` scheduler which is backing the :bb:configurator:`JanitorConfigurator`.